sshazcr/JeStErS-ITZ-code/README.md

 Changes made to the code are documented in the logs folder

+  JeStErS-ITZ-code/logs/logs is a mistake dont touch that folder

 concepts that can be copy pasted from .txt files can be found in the concepts folder

 and remember: